 Ultimately, Brian says it best when he tells us that “Most first-time bidders like to get a feel for an auction before they actually start bidding.”
 You might want to participate in your first virtual or live auction without actually bidding.

 If you did everything right and followed your parameters, your reward just might be a new investment property.
 If so, there’s a specific process for both virtual auctions and live auctions that facilitates the sale.
-The general process is that you pay the winning bid amount and work with a title transfer company to transfer ownership and send you a certificate of title.
+The general process is that you pay the winning bid amount and work with a title company to transfer ownership.

 For live auctions, Brian Davis tells us that the auction winner is required to submit a total deposit between 5% and 10% within the first 24 hours.
 From there, “The buyer usually has 30 to 45 days to settle payment and transfer title.
 If the buyer fails to settle during this time, the deposit is usually forfeit.
 Most auctioneers require a specific title company to facilitate the title transfer, and you’ll be provided with that information upon winning.”

 Once the title’s successfully transferred, the winning bidder receives the certificate of title and the keys and officially owns the property.
 However, when it comes to winning a live auction, Ernie Rafailides tells us that “A gavel fee is usually awarded to the auctioneer.
-As the winning buyer, you’ll be responsible for all settlement costs and transaction fees as part of the final price.”
+As the winning buyer, you’ll be responsible for all settlement costs and transaction fees as part of the final price, typically up to 10% of the winning bid.”

 Ernie goes on to tell us that “Most importantly, from the final gavel to when you settle the full payment, some auction houses assess interest on the money owed.
 So, not only does settling fast speed up your property ownership, but it saves you money, too.”